erezAs/erezAs/README.md

 👋 Hello there!
-I'm Erez Asmara,
+I'm Erez,

 Full stack developer with a solid 2 years of experience.<br>
 I've been on a constant quest to expand my knowledge and make meaningful contributions to the tech community.